top of page

 (In this blog post, I share how my coaching program supports my clients, many of whom have full client rosters, get 30 leads in 30 days.)

-Three reasons to prioritize LinkedIn even when you have enough clients
+Now, I want to share three reasons to prioritize LinkedIn even when you have enough clients.

 Reason 1) Your current clients won't be your clients forever